i-c-stratigraphy/subcommission-jurassic/pages/meetings.md

 The workshop will be held in Lyon (France) in the context of the 27eme Réunion des Sciences de la Terre (<https://rst2020-lyon.sciencesconf.org/>) arranged by the conference organizer and ISJS co-chair Emanuela Mattioli.

 **9th International conference on fossil insects, arthropods and amber** with an associated fieldtrip on the Mesozoic of the Erdos Basin, China.
 18 to 25 April 2023.
-For further details see circular.
+For further details see [circular](files/9th_conference_on_fossil_insects.pdf)

 **STRATI**: We usually organise a session on the Jurassic at STRATI where we welcome contrbutions on all aspects of the Jurassic.